RICHARD SEMBERA, M.ED. (COUNSELLING), RP, CCC

 Why I Do This

-It's the only context I know where you can interact with another person without self-deception, circumlocution, and avoidance of truth.
-I find those things far more tiring than doing therapy for eight hours straight.
+It's the only context I know where you can interact with another person with complete honesty.
+I find that kind of directness energizing.

 Before You Contact Me

-You don't need prerequisites beyond what's on my website: time, money, interest, and ideally a stance of open-minded skepticism.
-If you've read this and recognize that what you need is understanding rather than management, that's probably enough.
+You don't need prerequisites beyond time, interest, and ideally a stance of open-minded curiosity.
+If you've read this and it resonates, that's probably enough.